-One of the most misunderstood rules in the Civil Aviation Safety Regulations is Part 101.073 which prescribes the requirements to operate an RPA within Visual Line of Sight (VLOS).
+One of the most misunderstood rules in the Civil Aviation Safety Regulations is Part 101.073, which prescribes operating an RPA within Visual Line of Sight (VLOS).
 The part creates an offence (of strict liability) if “the aircraft is not operated within the person’s visual line of sight”.
-A breach of the rule carries significant penalties, with fines up to $10,500, not to mention the possible suite of administrative action that the regulator, CASA, could take such as licence suspension.
+A breach of the rule carries significant penalties, with fines up to $10,500, not to mention the possible suite of administrative action that the regulator, CASA, could take, such as licence suspension.

 Recently, Aviassist presented a seminar on Beyond Visual Line of Sight (BVLOS) and Extended Visual Line of Sight (EVLOS) operations to over 150 industry professionals.
-During the seminar the attendees were surveyed on their understanding of VLOS; interestingly, almost 20% of respondents stated that it was legal to operate an RPA behind an obstacle that obstructed the pilot’s view.
+During the seminar, Aviassist surveyed the attendees on their understanding of VLOS; interestingly, almost 20% of respondents stated that operating an RPA behind an obstacle that obstructed the pilot’s view was legal.
 Part 101.073 details that VLOS means the pilot “can continually see, orient and navigate the aircraft to meet the person’s separation and collision avoidance responsibilities”.
 The term continually is significant; even a momentary flight behind an obstacle is sufficient to breach the VLOS rule.

 In a further survey, attendees were asked to estimate the maximum distance a drone, in this case, the hugely popular Phantom 4 by DJI, could be operated from the pilot and still be within the VLOS.
 Responses ranged from 140 metres to over 1 kilometre.
-While personal eyesight will play a part in the range in which a drone can be operated VLOS, the large variance is likely attributed to a misunderstanding of the VLOS requirements
+While personal eyesight will play a part in the range in which Remote Pilot can operate a drone VLOS, the large variance is likely attributed to a misunderstanding of the VLOS requirements.

 The VLOS regulations have been drafted in a way that does not allow easy comprehension.
 Applying modern statutory interpretation principles, it appears that complying with Part 101.073 is far more than merely being able to see that aircraft, the requirement to orient and navigate the aircraft to meet separation and collision responsibilities is a requirement to know, absent the use of telemetry data, the position and heading of the aircraft relative to both air and ground obstacles; that is, to be able to point on a map exactly where the aircraft is and the heading of the aircraft- Rowan Kimber, RPAS Operations and Regulatory Specialist, Aviassist

-Aviassist has developed the necessary procedures and documentation to facilitate Extended Visual Line of Sight approvals and are ready to help integrate EVLOS into your operations.
+Aviassist has developed the necessary procedures and documentation to facilitate Extended Visual Line of Sight approvals and is ready to help integrate EVLOS into your operations.

-Call us to today to see how EVLOS operations can improve your organisation’s capabilities.
+Call us today to see how EVLOS operations can improve your organisation’s capabilities.